 The Powerflex Series was short-lived, available for a few years, starting back around 1978.
 At that time, Orvis had entered the graphite rod game only about 5 year prior.
 So what prompted them to switch to boron?
 Most likely the efforts of Don Phillips, an aerospace engineer, living in nearby Connecticut.
 Don handmade the world’s first boron fly rod in 1972, and was actively trying to perfect the process.
 The word was out.
 Boron might be the wave of the future.
 It was stiffer than graphite, and five times stronger than steel.

 While today Winston successfully uses boron, back then it proved to be a problem for both Phillips and Orvis.
 It was not only more expensive, it was heavier than graphite.
 This 10-wt tips the scales at a meaty 6 3/8 ounces.
+(Today, a fly rod of this size would be an ounce or even two lighter.)
 Given how much lighter competing manufacturers rods were, Orvis quickly discontinued the Powerflex Series and returned to graphite.

 All of this was taking place at a time the saltwater fly-fishing was just beginning to get popular.
 (Lefty Kreh’s Fly Fishing in Salt Water appeared in 1974).
 So saltwater fly rods were still in their infancy.
 (Back then I relied on 2 fiberglass 10wts, a Fenwick and a Winston.)
 Consequently, action, blank material, tapers, grips, guides, and reel seats were all being rapidly explored by rod builders.